 Every building has a unique natal chart of energy flow according to the time period in which it was constructed and the precise compass direction it faces towards and in many cases, adding a water feature to an area (without knowing the actual flying stars natal chart of the building) can actually do more harm than good - esp if you are placing water on a favourable mountain energy, thus drowning the positive health and relationship qi in that location, or on a negative finance energy, thus increasing the probability of loss of finances due to illness, litigation or misfortune.

 In 4 Pillars Astrology, the first port of call when looking specifically at health is to examine which elements are dominant, scarce, non-existent and where certain clashes of qi occur between the earthly branches and heavenly stems.
-The resource element also resonates strongly with your health qi and if it is clashed or out of balance, then this too can be a key indicator.
+Your Resource element also resonates strongly with your health qi and if it is clashed or out of balance, then this too can be a key indicator.

 Yang earth corresponds to the stomach and chest and yin earth corresponds to the spleen and belly.
 The Ox, Dragon, Goat and Dog also connect to the earth element as they represent the end of the 4 seasons when earth is prevalent.
-When the Ox, Dog and Goat combine together in an individual’s chart (in the 4 pillars and also in the time factor), this forms an ‘earth penalty’ which can trigger significant health issues from hidden disease, and in some cases can also trigger issues connected with earth in the surrounding landform.
+When the Ox, Dog and Goat combine together in an individual’s chart (in the 4 pillars and also in the time factor), this forms an ‘earth penalty’ which can indicate a higher probability of significant health issues emerging from hidden disease, and in some cases can also indicate issues connected with earth in the surrounding land form.
 The Heavenly Stem sitting on an Earth Branch in your 4 Pillars astrology can help you identify which parts of your body are more susceptible to disease and illness in general.

 Hidden disease and tumours are more likely to occur when earth is unbalanced.
 The types of growths connected with earth-related disease are most often in relation to oxidative stress via free radicals causing genetic damage to cells and in the process, altering the DNA which can then become cancer.
 Earth element is slow to move, just like the hidden disease which can manifest and spread without the individual being aware of what is happening within.